hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 ✅ App can edit and save specs into the App Group store
 ✅ Multiple saved specs (design library)
 ✅ Per-widget instance selection (Edit Widget → choose a saved design)
+✅ “Default (App)” selection supported (widget can follow the app’s current default design)
 ✅ SF Symbol component (optional) with placement + size + weight + rendering + tint
 ✅ Image component (optional) using PhotosPicker; image files are stored in the App Group container and referenced by filename in the spec
 ✅ Prompt → Spec generation (Foundation Models) with validation + repair + deterministic fallback
-✅ “Patch edits” (e.g. “more minimal”) against an existing spec, with deterministic fallback
+✅ Patch edits (e.g. “more minimal”) against an existing spec, with deterministic fallback

 Next:
 - ⏭ Matched sets (Small/Medium/Large) + design system tokens